guitarrapc/cloudfrontfunctions-lab/typescript/README.md

 ## Goal

-Goal of TypeScript to Javascript is follows.
+Goal of TypeScript to JavaScript is follows.

 - TypeScript must build to CloudFront Functions compatible javascript.
-- Generated Javascript must remove all commnets to reduce size below quota 10KB.
+- Generated JavaScript must remove all commnets to reduce size below quota 10KB.

 Let's use original as follows.